sarahharrs/sarahharrs.github.io/_posts/2019-06-27-introduction.markdown

 ---
 layout: post
 title:      "Introduction "
-date:       2019-06-28 00:47:09 +0000
+date:       2019-06-27 20:47:10 -0400
 permalink:  introduction
 ---

->You miss 100% of the shots you don't take"- Wayne Gretzky.
+> You miss 100% of the shots you don't take"- Wayne Gretzky.

 This is the thought that drummed through my mind when I decided to enroll in the Flatiron School.
 Hi, I'm Sarah Harrs: life long student, curious cat and inspiring cyber professional.
 Like most students enrolled, the story of how I got to Flatiron is quite unique.
 Historically speaking, I wasn’t an A+ Math student but I do recall always wanting to understand how systems, items, organizations and people work and operate.
 Perhaps that's how I landed in business.
 I graduated from Virginia Tech with my bachelors and then continued on to Georgetown University for my masters.
-I started out working in in accounting and finance and over time I realized I wanted to help organizations with risk management and strategy.
+I started out working in accounting and finance and over time I realized I wanted to help organizations with risk management and strategy.

  In my professional career, I want to be the bridge between technology and business.
 Through that process I realized that my passion is information security.